la3za/Multi-Face-GPS-Clock/README.md

 The clock is inspired by the [Clock Kit from QRPLabs](https://qrp-labs.com/clockn.html).
 It is based on an Arduino Mega taking time and position data from a GPS.
 It supports multiple languages in addition to English (default) for day names when local time is shown: Norwegian, Swedish, Danish, Icelandic, German, French and Spanish.
 Below the clock shows local time and UTC time. ![Image](Images/GPSClock-00-EU.jpg)

+## YouTube videos
+Here's a YouTube video showing all the 24 screens in the Favorites subset of clock faces, using the Demo mode with 10 seconds per screen: https://youtu.be/AJEWBOJmE1E

+Here's a Youtune video showing how to set up the clock via the new menu system - all engaged by a short press on the rotary control.
+The clock starts with incorrect GPS baud rate so it won't read the GPS.
+That is changed and then it shows time in EU date format, Central European Daylight Saving time zone, Spanish local language.
+This is then changed to US date format, Eastern Daylight Time, and English as local language: https://www.youtube.com/watch?v=mNIamsUlenw

 ## Examples of clock faces:

 Solar rise/set time.
 Line 2 Actual, Line 3 Civil, and Line 4 Nautical rise and set times: